InfiniteZeroFoundation/DINv1MVC/Documentation/GettingStarted.md

 ---

-> 🚀 You are now ready to participate in **Model_0** and contribute to decentralized AI on the Infinite Zero Network.
+> 🚀 You are now ready to participate in **Model_0** and contribute to decentralized AI on the InfiniteZero Network.